Djerys/ecys/README.rst

 ====
 **Ecys is a simple realization of Entity Components System**

-Ecys is an MIT licendes Entity Component System (ECS).
+Ecys is an MIT licensed Entity Component System (ECS).
 The design is based on *anax* realization of ECS.

 1) Compatibility